makiftutuncu/bookstore/README.md

 ## Introduction

 Bookstore is a backend application written in Scala.
 It is a dummy REST API for authors and books.
 Its main purpose is to showcase how a backend application can be separated into layers and how they can be tested via different types of automated tests.
+For more details, see [PRESENTATION.md](PRESENTATION.md).

 At its core, bookstore is a [Finch](<https://github.com/finagle/finch>) app.
 To see all external dependencies, check out [build.sbt](build.sbt) file.